How I Got Started

 As an adult, I used dance along with therapy to heal and grow.
 This inspired me to create a psychology-based coaching and personal development dance program to support womxn in living more authentically.

-Michelle Morales, M.S., is an award winning professional salsa dancer, consultant, school psychologist, and creator of Liberation in Motion, a psychology-based and personal development dance program.
-Through Liberation in Motion, she helps womxn and kids change the way they see and relate to themselves so they can step fully into their embodied warrior selves.
+Michelle Morales, M.S., is an award winning professional salsa dancer, consultant, school psychologist, and creator of Freedom in Motion, a psychology-based and personal development dance program.
+Through Freedom in Motion Project, she helps womxn and kids change the way they see and relate to themselves so they can step fully into their embodied warrior selves.

 Michelle has dedicated her life to advocating for Black Indigenous People of Color (BIPOC) and folks with marginalized identities within the school system.
 She incorporates dance in her social-emotional curriculum to help students regulate their emotions, build self-confidence, and learn effective problem-solving skills.
-She is passionate about helping parents, professionals, and educators lead with compassion and integrity when working with youth who identify as Black and Latinx/Hispanic.
+She is passionate about helping parents, professionals, and educators lead with compassion and integrity when working with youth who identify as Black and Latinx.

 She specializes in conflict resolution, leadership, special education, mental health, and wellness.
 She offers 1:1 coaching and consultation, dance workshops, and personal development seminars.
 You can find Michelle inspiring others through her personal stories and insights on social media at IG @mimorales09.

 Education and Experience

 - California State University, Northridge, Master of Science in Counseling with emphasis in School Psychology (2012)

 - Trained in Mental Health, Applied Behavioral Analysis, Social-Emotional Learning, Cognitive Behavioral Therapy, and Solution-Focused Therapy.